The moment leap motion came out, I was amazed by the prospect of this new way of interacting with computers.

-So the idea was a very basic steering function from the positioning of the 2 palms.
-The beauty of this was the simplicity meaning that you could get rather precise results as the device was very good at detecting palms/fists.
+The idea was a very basic steering function from the positioning of the 2 palms.
+The simplicity meant that you could get rather precise results as the device was very good at detecting palms/fists.

 There was 2 approaches I could have taken: